 Closely related to wild cherries, these glossy, deep red and tart-tasting fruits are at their peak during late spring and early summer.
-They make the perfect addition to any snack or dessert—be it a healthy serving of Greek yogurt or atop a freshly baked pie—thanks to the fact that they’re high in fiber and potassium and low in calories.
+They make the perfect addition to any snack or dessert thanks to the fact that they’re high in fiber and potassium and low in calories.
 Some research even shows a connection between eating sweet cherries and preventing Alzheimer’s!

-Try: Simple and Sweet Cherry Pie Bars—sub the butter for applesauce for an even healthier, just-as-delicious treat.
+Try: Simple and Sweet Cherry Pie Bars — sub the butter for applesauce for a healthier, just-as-delicious treat.

 Try: Radish and Cucumber Salad With Garlic-Yogurt Dressing—a healthy way to cool down and fill up after a workout.